-- A. Classes/levels are based on height of the dog at the withers and increasing difficulty of course obstacles. - B. The focus of the NO SCORE Foundation Level is to demonstrate the dog & handler team are mastering foundational agility skills. - C. The focus of Levels 1 through 4 shall be obstacle performance.
-The focus of Levels 5 and 6 are on enhanced obstacle performance with more advanced handling required. - D. Agility project leaders will classify the competition level of the exhibitor and dog team prior to entry in the Douglas County Fair & Rodeo.
-Exhibitor must enter the correct competition level. - E. Obstacles requirements for each level are as follows:
+- A. Classes are based on height of the dog at the withers and increasing difficulty of course obstacles. - B. Agility project leaders will classify the competition class of the exhibitor and dog team prior to entry in the Douglas County Fair & Rodeo.
+Exhibitor must enter the correct competition class. - C. Obstacle requirements reflect 4-H State Agility requirements.
+For assistance with the transition from previously defined County levels to State classes, refer to Appendix 4.
+Obstacles requirements for each class are as follows: